druidfi/drupal-iframe-cookie-consent/README.md

 ## In this module

 This module adds Ckeditor plugin which convert Youtube iframe embeds to support cookie consent's.
-You can choose one of these values: 'preferences', 'statistics', or 'marketing' as data-cookieconsent attribute.
+You can choose one of these values: `preferences`, `statistics`, or `marketing` as data-cookieconsent attribute.

-You will find these settings under Content authoring / Iframe cookie consent:
+You will find these settings under Content authoring / Iframe Cookie Consent:

 ```
 /admin/config/content/iframe_cookie_consent